 Robert J. Matthews

-Robert J. Matthews is professor of Ancient Scripture and former dean of Religious Education at Brigham Young University.
+Robert J. Matthews was professor of Ancient Scripture and former dean of Religious Education at Brigham Young University when this was published.

 The Nephite prophet Abinadi holds a singular place in the Book of Mormon.
 He is the first Nephite of whom we have record to die as a martyr.
 His doctrinal teachings are some of the most valuable in the Book of Mormon, clarifying the purpose of the law of Moses, identifying who the Redeemer would be, and declaring some facts about the Resurrection not previously mentioned in the Book of Mormon.
 He was capable of exquisitely colorful language sparked with fiery metaphor, yet at times was plain-spoken to the point of bluntness.